California’s first licensed female architect and a Frank Lloyd Wright Protégé helped design this Moorish-Gothic columbarium.

 Thousands of tiny niches filled with urns, many shaped like books, surrounding gardens and quiet patio-like rooms, give the impression of a vast, light-filled library.
 Chapel of the Chimes boasts the installment and use of the world’s first electric crematorium.

-In the past, the gardens had their own flock of caged birds and fish swam in the ponds.
+In the past, the gardens included caged birds and fish swimming in ponds.

 “Architecture is a visual art, and the buildings speak for themselves.” — Julia Morgan